Usama-zia/Project-2/README.md

 # Project-2

 # Step 1
-Before Running the code Please save **project-2.ipynb** colab book to your google drive.
+Before Running the code Please save **project_2.ipynb** colab books to your google drive.

 # Step 2
 First Execute Cells labeled **Installing Libraries and Dependencies** and **Cloning the Dataset from Github Repository(https://github.com/Usama-zia/Project-2)** respectively and let them execute completely.
 Now wait for project-2 folder to appear in the directory: